bolaft/dispatchery/README.md

 dispatchery.strict_mode = False
 ```

-This will massively speedup execution for long values, but only the first value will be used for type matching.
+This will massively speedup execution for long values, but only the first item in the list will be used for type matching.

 Moreover `dispatchery` has a built-in cache that stores the type matching results.
 This cache is disabled by default, but you can enable it by setting the `cached_mode` attribute to `True`: